Blue Bombers Forum

 Post by: Blue In BC on February 11, 2026, 05:28:28 PM

-Quote from: Tecno on Today at 05:19:23 PMI think it'll be a duke-out at LG between Wallace & Rand.
+Quote from: Tecno on February 11, 2026, 05:19:23 PMI think it'll be a duke-out at LG between Wallace & Rand.
 Wallace may be the favorite, but he's going to have to do better than last year.

 Are we really going to field Nield & Clercius at the same time?
 I still think we plop an IMP in there.
 However, if strong side has Demski Nield Clercius that would make for some great screen possibilities with that much beef.
 Our screen game is league-worst -- it would be nice to do something about that.